lammps/lammps/doc/src/Howto_github.rst

 .. code-block:: bash

     $ git add doc/src/Howto_github.txt
-    $ git add doc/src/JPG/tutorial\*.png
+    $ git add doc/src/JPG/tutorial*.png

 .. warning::

    Do not use *git commit -a* (or *git add -A*\ ).
-The -a flag (or -A flag) will automatically include \_all\\_ modified or new files and that is rarely the behavior you want.
+The -a flag (or -A flag) will automatically include **all** modified **and** new files and that is rarely the behavior you want.
 It can easily lead to accidentally adding unrelated and unwanted changes into the repository.
 Instead it is preferable to explicitly use *git add*\ , *git rm*\ , *git mv* for adding, removing, renaming individual files, respectively, and then *git commit* to finalize the commit.
    Carefully check all pending changes with *git status* before committing them.
 If you find doing this on the command line too tedious, consider using a GUI, for example the one included in git distributions written in Tk, i.e. use *git gui* (on some Linux distributions it may be required to install an additional package to use it).

 After adding all files, the change set can be committed with some useful message that explains the change.